In this article:

 Purchase More Storage Slots

-Your first ten-gigabyte (10 GB) storage slot is included in your $2/month Backup Manager Plugin Subscription.
+Your first ten-gigabyte (10 GB) storage slot is included in your Backup Manager Plugin Subscription.
 Need more?
 Then get some, by following the instructions in our guide How to Add Storage for Data Backups using the AMP Marketplace.
+Below is the full Backup Manager pricing Breakdown.

 Select Folders to Include/Exclude